 While most skincare products will accomplish adding much-needed moisture, neck and decolletage-specific products can help reduce and improve pigmentation, fine lines, and skin texture.
 Here are a few of our favorites.

 Often ‘clean beauty’ is synonymous with less-than-effective results–but that couldn’t be further from the truth with Macrene Actives.
 Designed by Dr. Macrene (whose accolades are nearly as long as this article itself), this hyper-clean line was created to replicate the results you get from lasers and injectables in her office.
-The three-time Harvard degree graduate has targeted and bottled natural superstar actives (many come from her upstate New York farm) that undo the damage on a DNA level, and when this treatment serum is used twice a day, it can rapidly help reduce the signs of skin aging and texture, as well as pigmentation.
+The three-time Harvard degree graduate has targeted and bottled natural superstar actives (many come from her upstate New York farm) that undo the damage on a DNA level, and when this treatment serum is used twice a day, it can rapidly help to tighten neck skin, reduce the signs of skin aging and texture, as well as pigmentation.

-This beloved neck cream just got a brightening update, thanks to a trio of extracts that help reduce the look of discoloration common in aging skin.
+This beloved neck tightening cream just got a brightening update, thanks to a trio of extracts that help reduce the look of discoloration common in aging skin.
 Don’t worry though, it still has the patented NIA-114TM, an optimized form of Niacin (also known as Vitamin B3), which strengthens the skin barrier to prevent moisture loss.

 Bonus Czech tip with any and all neck creams you might utilize: Massage the product into the chest and neck in an upward motion, which speeds up circulation and brings more oxygen to the tissue so skin is brighter and tighter.
 Plus it helps for better absorption of products.